master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 Easy!

-# In case: Ruby's gem
+# Use case: Ruby's gem
 ![background](rubygem.png)

-If you use Ruby gem,
+If you use Ruby's gem,

 ~~~
 $ sudo gem update
 $ sudo gem install earthquake
-# ...After some days...
+# ...On a later date...
 $ sudo gem update
 ~~~

-Always, you use latest applications.
+You can always get the latest versions.

-# In case: Haskell's Cabal #1
+# Use case: Haskell's Cabal (#1)
 ![background](yesod_logo.png)

 ~~~
-$ cabal update # update Hackage database on local
+$ cabal update # update the local Hackage database
 $ cabal install yesod
-# After some days, you will try to upgrade yesod.
+# ...On a later date...
 $ cabal upgrade
 --snip--
 The 'cabal upgrade' command has been removed